Android-Dev-CS388/BitFit-P2/README.md

-# Android Project 5 - BitFit
+# Android Project 6 - BitFit

 Submitted by: Tejkumar Patel

-Bitfit is a health metrics app that allows users to track Nutrition / Calories for foods
+BitFit is a health metrics app that allows users to track Nutrition / Calories for foods

 Time spent: 2 hours spent in total